hashicorp/design-system/website/docs/components/code-block/partials/guidelines/guidelines.md

 ### When not to use

-- As a full-blown code editor
+- As a full-blown code editor.

+### When to use a CopySnippet vs a CodeBlock

+There is some overlap in the copying functionality of the CopySnippet and the CodeBlock.
+Which to use generally comes down to the complexity of the code/value displayed within the component, and whether the user benefits from seeing the larger context of the code example.

+For example; if allowing the user to copy an API key or other **singular** value where they don’t necessarily need to see the entire context of where the copied value is expected to be pasted into, use a CopySnippet.

+Use a CodeBlock if:

+- The user benefits from seeing the larger context of where a value should be pasted into, e.g., in a configuration file.
+- If the example being copied is more than a single line.
+- If the example consists of a command, e.g., a `curl` and `bash` script.
+These are oftentimes on a single line, but consist of multiple commands and functions.

-## Inline
+## Standalone

-The `isInline` property increases the portability of the CodeBlock to ensure that it can be used in different contexts.
+The `isStandalone` property increases the portability of the CodeBlock to ensure that it can be used in different contexts.
 For example, a common use case of the CodeBlock is in a "standalone" context, which can be part of a form, multi-step process, and is generally a part of the normal layout flow.

 ![Code Block with rounded corners in a standalone context](/assets/components/code-block/code-block-rounded-standalone.png)

 Sometimes it may be necessary to use the CodeBlock in a more dense layout or nested within another component.
-In this circumstance, setting `isInline` to true ensures that the CodeBlock fits alongside other elements, in a split view, or as part of a larger layout mechanism.
+In this circumstance, setting `isStandalone` to false ensures that the CodeBlock fits alongside other elements, in a split view, or as part of a larger layout mechanism.

 ![Code Block in a block context](/assets/components/code-block/code-block-block-level.png)

 ## Header

-Use a `title` or `description` in the Header to provide additional information, instructions, or to label a CodeBlock.
+Use a `title` or `description` in the header to provide additional information, instructions, or to label a CodeBlock.
 Both of these properties are optional, but including them can help to provide additional context about a specific block of code.

 ![Example metadata in the Code Block](/assets/components/code-block/code-block-metadata.png)

-### When not to use a Header
+### When not to use a header

-There can be an overlap between content that you may choose to include in the Header as a `title` or `description`, and content that is part of the normal layout flow in a headline or paragraph.
+There can be an overlap between content that you may choose to include in the header as a `title` or `description`, and content that is part of the normal layout flow in a headline or paragraph.
 If it is necessary to elevate this content in the hiearchy of the page, we recommend including it in the normal layout flow, rather than as a `title` or `description` within the Code Block.

 ![An example showcasing the Code Block paired with content in the nautral flow](/assets/components/code-block/code-block-dont-use-metadata.png)